-It requires humidity and water (preferably rainwater) to grow.
+It requires humility and water (preferably rainwater) to grow.

-It is preferable to grow the bell apples in a sandy soil or sandy clay soil, or in a moderately acidic soil, in a well-drained soil.
+It is preferable to grow the bell apples in sandy soil or sandy clay soil, or moderately acidic soil, in well-drained soil.

 Excess water should be quickly drained, this is to avoid waterlogging.

 Use manure on the soil, and avoid chemical fertilizers.